abdulrehmanzafar/aws-developer-workshop/episode2/Instructions.md

 In this workshop, we will use following AWS services:

-- [AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
-It includes a code editor, debugger, and terminal.
 - [AWS Lambda](https://aws.amazon.com/lambda/) lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.
 - [Amazon Kinesis Data Firehose](https://aws.amazon.com/kinesis/) is the easiest way to capture, transform, and load data streams into AWS data stores for near real-time analytics with existing business intelligence tools.
 - [Amazon S3](https://aws.amazon.com/s3/) is object storage built to store and retrieve any amount of data from anywhere – web sites and mobile apps, corporate applications, and data from IoT sensors or devices.